Build Your Own: 3-in-1 Tone Bender MKII / Tone Bender MK1.5 / Ge Boost

 Included in kit:

-• Pre-drilled powder coated enclosure
+• Pre-drilled / powder coated enclosure

-• Alpha brand potentiometers
+• Alpha pots

 • Vintage style jacks

-• FK brand foot switch
+• FK footswitches and toggle switch

 • Eyelet board

-• LED and bezel
+• LED / metal bezel